395px

 Yeah

-I some time's wonder: What would I do in a next generation?
+I sometimes wonder: What would I do in the next generation?

-In 1940, if I was enlisted to fight for the nation
+In nineteen forty, if I was enlisted to fight for the nation, or

-And laid down my life on the line so my grandkids could live a life that's peaceful
+And lay down my life on the line so my grandkids could live a life that's peaceful

-If I was alive in the 1912 on the Titanic and it was sinkin'
+If I was alive in the nineteen twelve on the Titanic and it was sinkin'

 Who am I savin'?
-Am I fightin' woman and children, or am I waitin'?
+Am I fightin' women and children, or am I waitin'?

-I wonder, what would I do in a next generation?
+I wonder: What would I do in the next generation?

 Battle of Karbala, if they captured me for the sake of my father

-Would I stand on my honour like Hussein did it, and tell them to make me martyr
+Would I stand on my honour like Hussein did and then tell them to make me a martyr?

-Forgive my oppressor, or stick to the creed
+Would I read, get smarter?
+Forgive my oppressor, stick to the creed

-If I got locked inside like Nelson Mandela, but never was freed
+If I got locked inside like Nelson Mandela, but never was free?

 I see a white man dance to rumba, ain't study Patrice Lumumba

-But get on the stage and sing like Zumba
+But get on the stage and sing like sungba, lajaja-ja-ja, sungba

-Fuck it, I wonder What would I do in a next generation?
+Fuck it, I wonder: What would I do in the next generation?

 Would I fight for justice?
 Is it the reason my mum named me David?